Hawani Negussie Ed.D.

 Biography

-Dr. Hawani Negussie is the Chair and Assistant Professor of UMass Global Early Childhood Education program in Irvine, Ca. She has been in the field of Early Childhood Care and Education for over twenty years holding various positions in the birth-21 (PK-16) educational settings.
-Her practice is informed by her wide range of experiences, education, and training with leading institutions such as UCLA Early Intervention Program, UCLA Children’s Hospital, Early Childhood Foundation at Cedar Sinai Medical Center and California State University Long Beach-Department of the College of Education.
+Dr. Hawani Negussie is the Chair and Associate Professor of UMass Global Early Childhood Education.
+She has been in the field of Early Childhood Care and Education for over twenty years holding various positions in the birth-21 (PK-16) educational settings.
+Her practice, approach, and global perspectives are informed by her wide range of experiences, education, and training with leading institutions such as UCLA Early Intervention Program, UCLA Children’s Hospital, Early Childhood Foundation at Cedar Sinai Medical Center, and California State University Long Beach-Department of the College of Education.

 Specialty